Update: Based on high demand and great feedback, we’ve also packaged this blog up into a PDF guide so that you can save it and reference it later.

 - Public – The company wants to bring in everyday investors to raise capital, increase brand, or exit earlier investors.
 These are companies you invest in on the stock market.

-Examples of once startups in the different stages of a company lifecycle
+Examples of once startups are in the different stages of a company lifecycle

 Time commitments, risk levels, and expected returns